About Patrick Lencioni - Management Consultant and Speaker on Organizational Health:

 Patrick Lencioni is founder and president of The Table Group, a firm dedicated to providing organizations with ideas, products and services that improve teamwork, clarity and employee engagement.

-Lencioni's passion for organizations and teams is reflected in his writing, speaking and executive consulting.
-Pat is the author of ten best-selling books with over three million copies sold.
-After ten years in print, his book The Five Dysfunctions of a Team continues to be a fixture on national best-seller lists.
-His latest book, The Advantage: Why Organizational Health Trumps Everything Else in Business, was released to favorable reviews and became an immediate national best-seller.
+Lencioni’s passion for organizations and teams is reflected in his writing, speaking and executive consulting.
+Pat is the author of eleven best-selling books with nearly five million copies sold.
+After twelve years in print, his book The Five Dysfunctions of a Team remains a weekly fixture on national best-seller lists.
+Other notable books include The Advantage, which became an immediate national best-seller and is the pre-eminent source on organizational health.
+Releasing in April 2016, his latest book, The Ideal Team Player, is a much-anticipated follow-up to his classic team book.

 The wide-spread appeal of Lencioni’s leadership models have yielded a diverse base of speaking and consulting clients, including a mix of Fortune 500 companies, professional sports organizations, the military, non-profits, schools and churches.